WHAT ARE MICRONEEDLE PATCHES AND HOW DO THEY WORK?

 Nope!
 Dissolvable microneedle patches will not hurt.
 If anything, you'll feel a little poke.
 Contrary to the standard hydrocolloid acne patches in the market, for example, Avarelle's best-selling ACNE COVER PATCH ORIGINAL 40 that's made from more than only hydrocolloid dressing, you'll only feel a little sensation.
 In our experience, trying out multiple microneedle pimple patches, we felt that the one's that we felt a slight sensation worked best.
 If you don't feel anything, we felt that it might not have been as effective or gone deep enough to be effective.

 These needles are measured in micrometers.
 To demonstrate how small that is, let's compare the width of a single human hair.
-The length of a standard needle is 250 microns, which is 1/3 the size of the width of your hair!
+The length of a standard needle is 350 microns, which is 50 microns larger than the size of a dust mite!
 That's small!
-But, it's the right size for the body to call its army of cells to get rid of that "exterior attacker".
-Your body will dissolve the exterior of the needle and then the key ingredient(s) do their jobs.
+But, there's a reason behind the size, as skin is about 120 micros, Even with the 230 micron difference, microneedle patches painlessly penetrate the skin.
+This is the right size for the body to call its army of cells to get rid of that "exterior attacker".
+Where your body will dissolve the exterior of the needle and then the key ingredient(s) do their jobs.

 How long does it take to see results?